asliwxmb/cs118/WK07/readme.md

 - a) How do you imagine this GUI (graphical user interface) should work?
 - b) What are the steps the user should take and do?
 - c) What should the reactions of the "form" or "app" be?

+## Lab/Assignment 4  Page 51 of 52

+- Create an Etch-A-Sketch App that allows the user to draw!

+- The user should be able to draw up/down and turn right/left.

+- Use colors, images, buttons and any event of your choice.

+- Have fun!